Montreal's Ville-Marie and Viger tunnels to undergo massive 10-year overhaul

 Once considered an engineering marvel, the Ville-Marie tunnel was built to connect two major highways, the Decarie Expressway and the Louis-Hippolyte-Lafontaine Bridge-Tunnel.

-More than 45 years later, however, the Ville-Marie tunnel (A-720 East) will now undergo major renovations along with its neighbouring Viger Tunnel (A-720 West), built in 1986; a 10-year project and a total cost of $2 billion.
+More than 45 years later, however, the Ville-Marie tunnel will now undergo major renovations along with its neighbouring Viger Tunnel, built in 1986; a 10-year project and a total cost of $2 billion.

 “We expect that this project of 10 years renovation will make these tunnels last for another 40 years,” said Transports Quebec spokesperson Gilles Payer.